 The Pax 3 is a portable dry herb and concentrate vaporizer from PaxVapor.
-This is the third iteration of the very popular Pax line and it continues to improve while staying true to what made the Pax so popular in the first place; elegant look and feel, ease of use, portability, and discreetness, along with top-tier reliability and warranty.
+This is the third iteration of the very popular Pax line and it continues to improve while staying true to what made the Pax so popular in the first place; elegant look and feel, ease of use, portability, top-tier reliability, and a good warranty.

 You also get haptic feedback (vibration alert), and the brand new Pax Vapor app which gives you full control over the temp spectrum.

 For more information on the older model (Pax 2) which is now $149 after another price drop, check out my Pax 2 review here.

 Update: The Pax 3 now comes in two different kits.
 You can choose the “Device Only” option ($199) which includes everything you need to vape dry herbs (no half-pack lid) OR you can pick up the “Complete Kit” which is now $249 and comes with everything you need to vape both dry herbs and concentrates plus the half-pack lid.

 The complete kit comes with the half-pack lid, the concentrate insert, and a small carrying case.
 Pax also added a new matte finish and will be phasing out the glossy finish.
 Teal is the new color along with Rose Gold, Black, and Silver.

 - Pax 3 Size, Portability and Build Quality